-The broadness of this justification of pragmatic theory of knowledge or truth was one aspect of Hook's effort, later abandoned, to link the pragmatic theory of knowledge with Marxism.
-Hook aspired to a non-syncretistic synthesis between what he took to be the essential theses of pragmatism and the empirically defensible aspects of Marxism.
-One parallel which provided a basis for Hook's effort at reconciling Marxism with pragmatism was the emphasis on the identification of truth as instrumental in transforming the human condition.
-Thus for Hook, the pragmatic theory of truth was paralleled by the well-known passage in Marx's “Theses on Feuerbach.”
-Marx's gnomic statement that “Philosophers have hitherto only interpreted the world in various ways; the point is to change it” could be interpreted as indicating the distinction between an account of knowledge in which the knower or spectator sought to duplicate or interpret in language the phenomena of the real world, as opposed to the ways in which an instrumentalist knower would develop hypotheses which would result in the transformation of the environment according to predictable hypotheses.
+The broadness of this justification of pragmatic theory of knowledge was one aspect of Hook’s effort, later abandoned, to ally pragmatism with Marxism.
+One parallel which provided a basis for Hook’s effort was the pragmatists’ identification of truth as instrumental in transforming the human condition.
+Thus for Hook, the pragmatic theory of knowledge was paralleled by the well-known passage in Marx’s “Theses on Feuerbach.”
+Marx’s gnomic statement that “Philosophers have hitherto only interpreted the world in various ways; the point is to change it” could be interpreted as indicating the distinction between an account of knowledge in which the knower or spectator sought to duplicate or interpret in language the phenomena of the real world, as opposed to the ways in which an experimentalist knower would develop hypotheses which would result in the transformation of the environment according to predictable hypotheses.
 From this perspective, the vindication of the Marxist hypothesis by the consequences of its transformational activity paralleled the general pragmatic thesis of the vindication of an hypothesis by its success in modifying the natural and human environment.

 The truth of the hypothesis could not be recognized except as confirmed by the changes that its application to experience generated for future experience.
 By stressing this parallel between Marx and Deweyan instrumentalism, Marxism was not interpreted by Hook as a dogmatic thesis about historical inevitability but as an experimental hypothesis to be confirmed by its future consequences.
 In developing this parallel, Hook also asserted that his interpretation of Marx differed from the materialist variant of an Hegelian dialectic of history, which he ascribed to “orthodox idolaters” of Marxism (Hook, The Meaning of Marx, 1934, “The Meaning of Marx”).
 The analogy to Deweyan pragmatism also enabled Hook to differentiate his interpretation of Marxism from what he referred to as the misinterpretation by Stalin and the Soviet authorities which, according to Hook, had transmuted Marxism into a species of secular religion.